-Seeds Available: March - September
+Seeds Available: March - September (while supplies last)

 For a full calendar listing of our gardening programs and many resources targeted to successful local gardening in Indianapolis, see our Gardening blog post.

-Made possible by Friends of the Library through gifts to The Indianapolis Public Library Foundation.
+Made possible by The Indianapolis Foundation Library Fund through a grant to The Indianapolis Public Library Foundation.

 Flowers